ProjectorRays/ProjectorRays/README.md

 ### Windows

-Development builds are available on the [releases page](https://github.com/ProjectorRays/ProjectorRays/releases).
+Windows builds are available on the [releases page](https://github.com/ProjectorRays/ProjectorRays/releases).

 To use it, run `projectorrays.exe decompile <input file>`.
 ProjectorRays will create an unprotected/decompressed version of the input file with its source code restored.
 The outputted file can then be opened in Director.